hoojaoh/data-stunning/Landscapes/README.md

-# Places
+# Landscapes

-The `Places` directory contains beautiful photos and images of locations from around the globe and beyond.
+The `Landscapes` directory contains beautiful photos and images of locations from around the globe and beyond.

 See the [README.csv](README.csv) file for image details.